LargeNFT/large-nft/README.md

 ### Fully open source.
 Fork and customize.
 * Large Admin publishes your collection to your own private repo on GitLab.
 * Includes a full database backup and all associated media.
+* To support static-generated content Large uses GitLab CI to run and publish an npm build.
+* This process can be run on your own hardware instead.

 ### Data stored in local PouchDB
+* P2P database.
+No master.
 * Full-text search of collection contents.
 * Multiple versions of the Large Reader can be deployed and each one has its own copy of the data.
 * Allows collection to be forked directly from the Reader as well as the admin.
 * This means your community can copy the Large Reader and make their own custom versions easily.
 * Easy to build on.
+Sync your data with commercial scale CouchDB instances.

 ### Custom minting experience
 * NFTs are visible before minting.